All the Cool Things You Can Do With Banana Leaves

 Around the world, wherever bananas grow, cooks have devised ways to use the giant leaves, wrapping them around foods both savory and sweet.
 A parcel made from banana leaves seals in moisture and flavor and infuses the contents with a subtle, grassy aroma.
-From Latin American to Asian dishes, here are 10 clever and beautiful ways to cook with the versatile leaves. • 1.
-Steamed fish – A banana leaf makes a fragrant and convenient fish-steaming packet.
-Wrap the leaf around any kind of firm-fleshed fish (sustainable, of course!) together with seasonings like fresh herbs, garlic, ginger, or curry paste.
-See this post for some tips.
+From Latin American to Asian dishes, here are 9 clever and beautiful ways to cook with the versatile leaves.

-• 8.
-Bibingka – Bibingka, a Filipino coconut cake, is traditionally baked in a pot lined with banana leaves.
-Panlasang Pinoy’s recipe shows how to adapt this for a cake pan, while Jun-Blog's version uses ramekins.
-We’re looking forward to trying one of these methods next time we make our own binbingka recipe.
+Bibingkang, or biko, a Filipino coconut sticky rice cake, is traditionally baked in a pot lined with banana leaves.
+Panlasang Pinoy’s recipe shows how to adapt this for a cake pan, while this bibingka recipe on Jun-Blog uses ramekins.
+We’re looking forward to trying one of these methods next time we make our own binbingkang recipe.

-• 9.
-Sticky rice – In Southeast Asia, sticky rice is wrapped and steamed inside banana leaves for a sweet or savory treat.
-For two examples, check out Thai & Lao Food’s recipe for Khao Dome (Coconut Sticky Rice in Banana Leaves) and The Global Gourmet's recipe for Indonesian Lemper Ayam (Sticky Rice and Spiced Chicken
+In Southeast Asia, sticky rice is wrapped and steamed inside banana leaves for a sweet or savory treat.
+For example, check out Thai & Lao Food’s recipe for Khao Dome (Coconut Sticky Rice in Banana Leaves).

 Fresh, green banana leaves can be used as plates, serving containers, and table decor.
 Banana leaf boats would make pretty bowls for steamed rice, salads, desserts and more.
 Another idea is to fold the leaves into cones to fill with noodles or other foods.